joeldmott/chicago_auto_accidents_project/README.md

 This project's raw dataset originates from the [City of Chicago's website](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if/about_data), where it is updated daily.
 I downloaded the data on May 1st, 2024 and [uploaded that snapshot to Kaggle](https://www.kaggle.com/datasets/joelmott/chicago-traffic-crashes-may-2024) for this project.

-This dataset consists of three seperate csv files: one for general crash information, one for the people involved in each crash, and one for each vehicle.
+This dataset consists of three seperate csv files: one for general crash information, one for the people involved in each crash, and one for each vehicle involved.
 When merged, the resulting dataset contains over 146 columns and 3.8 million records tied to over 837,000 different traffic crashes.

 ### data preparation & modeling